I’m a mother, nutritional therapist and author who has been sharing recipes to help you get the glow back for the last 8 years...

-This week, I teamed up with Sensodyne to learn more about how taking care of your teeth is important for your whole wellbeing.
+This week, I have been commissioned by Sensodyne to learn more about how taking care of your teeth is important for your whole wellbeing.
 I suffer from sensitive teeth and was surprised to find out that sensitivity isn’t a one off, it requires daily care and will return if unmanaged.
 Throughout the week, I was more conscious of what I was eating and my general mindset; here are five things which helped me care for my sensitive teeth.

 For me, the snack attack always seems to strike in the afternoon, so I like to have something prepared in advance.
 I love dipping kale chips into hummus; kale is packed with Vitamin A which helps contribute to a healthy immune system.
 Dips from the fridge can affect my sensitive teeth, so I use Sensodyne in the morning and at night to manage that.